senakilinc/FaceWard/README.md

 # FaceWard
 Official FaceWard implementation in python.

-If you use this code in your research, please cite our paper [FaceWard: Face Anonymization in Group Photos](https://dl.acm.org/doi/10.1145/3565066.3608249).
+If you use this code, please cite our paper [FaceWard: Face Anonymization in Group Photos](https://dl.acm.org/doi/10.1145/3565066.3608249).

 ```bibtex
 @inproceedings{10.1145/3565066.3608249,